adambajguz/Typin/README.md

 |                            PowerArgs |   275.738 us |  3.5869 us |  3.3552 us |  3.72 |    0.17 |    7 |
 |                'Typin - 22 commands' |   564.404 us | 11.2229 us | 10.4979 us |  7.62 |    0.30 |    8 |
 |                               Cocona | 1,326.940 us | 29.2181 us | 85.6915 us | 18.23 |    1.51 |    9 |

-## Etymology

-Typin is made out of "Typ" for "Type" and "in" for "interactive".
-It's pronounced as "Type in".